 NYS law requires that the New York State Uniform Fire Prevention and Building Code (the Uniform Code) provide that any “residential or commercial swimming pool constructed or substantially modified after the effective date of this paragraph (December 14, 2006) shall be equipped with an acceptable pool alarm capable of detecting a child entering the water and of giving an audible alarm.”
 The alarm must meet the Safety and Performance Requirements of the ASTM International Pool Alarm Standard F 2208.

 View the Town's laws regarding signs.
-This is an excerpt from Municipal Code Chapter 30-Zoning Regulations, which may be viewed it its entirety here.
+This is an excerpt from Municipal Code Chapter 30-Zoning Regulations, which may be viewed here.

 Below are the standard forms used by the Code Enforcement Office:

 Building Information Form